-I have instituted a practical learning segment within the real estate department of my firm where we/I discuss in a group setting current issues that lawyers encounter in real estate transactions, including purchases and sales, financings, leasing, transfer tax issues and the like and best approaches for resolving issues.
+I have instituted a practical learning segment within the real estate department of Nixon Peabody where we/I discuss in a group setting current issues that lawyers encounter in real estate transactions, including purchases and sales, financings, leasing, transfer tax issues and the like and best approaches for resolving issues.

 What do you see on the horizon?

-The real estate market is strong and competitive so margins are as tight as ever.
+The real estate market is competitive so margins are tight.
 Getting deals done in a timely manner with the client understanding the potential risk is critical.

 - Representation of The City University of New York (CUNY) in connection with the acquisition of a portion of a large office building in Queens, New York, that was converted into a condominium for the relocation of its law school.
 The engagement included the overseeing of the conversion of the building into a condominium regime, as well as the negotiation of all of the condominium documents with the only other condo owner, a nationwide recognized bank.
 Mr. Portal represented CUNY in the sale of its headquarters building located at 535 East 80th Street, New York, New York.

 - Representation of New York developers in the purchase and sale of numerous middle-market properties.